mohammadsadique/Docker/Chapter 2 - Docker Compose/README.md

 ## [Docker Hub](https://hub.docker.com/)
 Docker Hub is like a marketplace where you can find the images (pre-built software packages) you need for your project.

-When you create a docker-compose.yml file, you are setting up an environment for your project.
+When you create a `docker-compose.yml` file, you are setting up an environment for your project.
 For a PHP project, you might need services like `Apache`, `MySQL`, and `phpMyAdmin`.

-Docker Hub is where you find the Docker images needed for your project.
-You can search [Docker Hub](https://hub.docker.com/)  for images like `php`, `mysql`, and `phpmyadmin`.
+You can search  [Docker Hub](https://hub.docker.com/) for images like php, mysql, and phpmyadmin.

 For example, if you need PHP 7.3, search for "php" on Docker Hub.
 You'll find various results, including the official PHP image.
 To get a specific version, check the `Tags` section.

-## Setup An Environment
+## Set Up an Environment
 Once you have your `docker-compose.yml` file, you can add multiple  services (containers) to it.
-You can find image name from docker image and configuration from Docker's documentation, Github  or even search for it on Google or ask AI.
+You can find image names and configurations from Docker's documentation, Github  or even searching on Google or use AI.

 Just like in a `Dockerfile` where you define things like the image name, ports, and volumes, you’ll do similar things in your `docker-compose.yml` file.